Donaldson-Thomas invariants of length 2 flops: Abstract

 \section{Abstract}

-We develop theoretical aspects of refined Donaldson--Thomas theory for threefold flopping contractions, and use these to determine all DT invariants for infinite families of length 2 flops.
-Our results show that a refined version of the strong-rationality conjecture of Pandharipande--Thomas holds in this setting, and also that refined DT invariants do not determine flops.
+We develop theoretical aspects of refined Donaldson--Thomas theory for threefold flops, and use these to determine all DT invariants for a doubly infinite family of length 2 flopping contractions.
+Our results show that a refined version of the strong-rationality conjecture of Pandharipande--Thomas holds in this setting, and also that refined DT invariants do not classify flops.
 Our main innovation is the application of tilting theory to better understand the stability conditions and cyclic $A_\infty$-deformation theory of these spaces.
 Where possible we work in the motivic setting, but we also compute intermediary refinements, such as mixed Hodge structures.